 From the intersection of Routes 73 and 86 in Lake Placid, follow Route 73 through Keene.
 Go left on Rte 9N toward Elizabethtown.
 Follow here for roughly 9 miles to Lord Road on the left.
 Follow Lord Road for about 0.1 miles, the trailhead and parking will be on the left.

 These multi-use trails offer some fine mountain biking challenges.
-Just because snow covers the ground for half the year doesn't mean the cycling has to stop!
-Blueberry Hill Trails are great for fat biking when the colder months come.
+And just because snow falls for half the year doesn't mean the biking stops!
+Fat biking the Blueberry Hill Trails can keep you warm and toasty, even when the white stuff is all around.

 Choose the level of difficulty and create a route to maintain or challenge yourself.